saysimple/saysimple-plugin-devkit/README.md

 The assigned agent looks exactly the same as the normal agent

 #### conversation
-The conversation exists out of the following attribures
+The conversation exists out of the following attributes

 ```typescript
 {